germal/OpenCVB/README.md

 4. All algorithms are run through a regression test with a single click.
-    Algorithms can still fail when sliders or settings are changed but every effort is made to test with abrupt and reckless changes.
-Room for
+    Algorithms can still fail when sliders or settings are changed but every effort is made to test with abrupt and reckless changes to the settings.
-    improvement: test combinations of settings automatically.
+    Room for improvement: test combinations of settings automatically.

 5. Each algorithm is short.
-The application caption contains the average number of lines – currently around 33.
+The caption of the user interface (at the top) contains the average number of lines – currently around 35 lines per algorithm.
 Short algorithms are easier to write and test.
 Short algorithms may be easily rewritten in another language.

 6. Algorithms should run standalone.
 This enables testing and isolates problems.
 The “standalone” variable is available to all algorithms to